phamkinhquoc2002/multi_gpu_dpo/README.md

-# 🚀 DPO Fine-tuning Deployment Guide
+# 🚀 DPO Fine-tuning with Multi-GPU

 ## Overview
 This guide provides step-by-step instructions for deploying a Direct Preference Optimization (DPO) fine-tuning pipeline on Google Cloud with Terraform and custom configurations.